amcurley/GA_projects/Projects/project_3-master/README.md

 Although the LSTM RNN did not have the highest accuracy I will choose this model for the production model for a few reasons.
 LSTM RNN's are great at processing sequential data such as these reddit posts.
 I will have to add the content of the post so the model can train on a lot more words and understand the sequential nature of the text.

 Choosing this model is very important because when trying to create the recommendation system I will need a model that can take in massive amounts of data and provide a great accuracy score with a low misclassification rate.
+This model has a lot of room to be optimized and fed more data so this is why I chose it as the production model.

 <a name="c&r"></a>